Pub game: Pool

-Pool is played on a billiard table with six pockets into which balls are deposited in a specified order.
+The pool is played on a billiard table with six pockets into which balls are deposited in a specified order.
 The game encompasses distinct variants, including eight-ball, nine-ball, and several others.

 Bar billiards

 The game, in its current form, started in the UK in the 1930s.
 The tables were made by the Jelkes company of Holloway Road in London, and sold to many pubs.

-Today, it mostly played in southern England and Jersey on a special table without side and corner pockets, but with 9 scoring holes in the playing surface.
-On the playfield are normally placed three skittles--guarding the highest scoring holes (the two 50 point holes and the 200 point hole).
+Today, it is mostly played in southern England and Jersey on a special table without side and corner pockets, but with 9 scoring holes in the playing surface.
+On the playfield are normally placed three skittles--guarding the highest scoring holes (the two 50-point holes and the 200-point hole).
 The aim of the game is to score as many points as possible by potting balls down the holes before either the time runs out or a skittle is knocked over.
-The last ball can only be potted by getting it into the 100 or 200 point hole after bouncing off one cushion.
+The last ball can only be potted by getting it into the 100 or 200-point hole after bouncing off one cushion.

-Slot Machines

-Ticket machines (USA)

-In most states of the U.S., slots are available in bars, these are called "Ticket machines", in which you can put any cash between $5 to $500 in the machines, to gain money to afford more drinks and food at the bars, if winning.
-These machines varies by themes such as poker-theme to treasure-theme slots, and as well dealing with lottery numbers.
-They're legal in several states except for those in which owning slots are illegal, such as: Utah and Hawaii.
-And as well states that don't allow slot machines in any commercial building, these includes: Alabama, Arizona, California, Connecticut, Georgia, Idaho, Kansas, Kentucky, Nebraska, Minnesota, New Hampshire, New Mexico, South Carolina, South Dakota, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Vermont, Virginia, Wisconsin and Wyoming.
-And although in the eastern parts of Iowa, these machines are found at most bars, the rest of the state, they are less available.